xvitaly/ecasbot/README.md

 # License
 GNU General Public License version 3.
 You can find it here: [LICENSE](LICENSE).
 External libraries can use another licenses, compatible with GNU GPLv3.

+Icon for the Windows executable and installer by [Chris Banks](https://www.deviantart.com/chrisbanks2), licensed under the terms of the [CC Attribution Non-Commercial](https://creativecommons.org/licenses/by-nc/4.0/legalcode).

 # Requirements
  * Python 3.6+;
  * [python-pytelegrambotapi](https://github.com/eternnoir/pyTelegramBotAPI);